arneschmidt/ssl_and_mil_cancer_classification/README.md

     `./dataset_dependent/sicapv2/experiments/efficient_labeling/run.sh`
     * To run the experiments with complete annotation (CA), simply use:
     `./dataset_dependent/sicapv2/experiments/complete_annotation/run.sh`
-    * If you want to change the configurations, please use the config files in the experiment subfolders, f.e.
+    * If you want to change/see the configurations, please use the config files in the experiment subfolders, f.e.
     ./dataset_dependent/sicapv2/experiments/efficient_labeling/P_5/config.yaml
 4. To see the output, see below description of logging